yana-xuyan/yana-xuyan.github.io/_pages/cv.md

 ## Education
 <!-- ====== -->
-* B.S. in GitHub, GitHub University, 2012
-* M.S. in Jekyll, GitHub University, 2014
+* B.S. in Automation, Xi'an Jiaotong University, *Sept.
+2014 - Jun.
+2018*
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D Candidate in ECE Department, Hong Kong University of Science and Technology, *Sept.
+2018 - Present*

 ## Work experience
 <!-- ====== -->
-* Summer 2015: Research Assistant
-  * Github University
-  * Duties included: Tagging issues
-  * Supervisor: Professor Git

-* Fall 2015: Research Assistant
-  * Github University
-  * Duties included: Merging pull requests
-  * Supervisor: Professor Hub
+* Research Intern: *Jul.
+2016 - Aug.
+2016 & Jul.
+2017 - Aug.
+2017*
+  * Institute of Automation Chinese Academy of Sciences, Beijing, China
+  * Developed an Android application for demonstrate the Image Captioning algorithm for online use.
+  * Conducted research on text skew correction with Convolutional Neural Networks.
+I mainly worked on building a dataset for the task, implement and compare the existing models on the text skew correction task.

 ## Publications
 <!-- ====== -->